-Juicy Baked Pork Chops: Perfectly Spiced and Everything Nice
+Juicy Baked Pork Chops: Perfectly spiced and everything nice

 You know how it is.
-You see that package of pork chops on sale and you’re like, ‘Oh, Damn!
+You see that package of pork chops on sale and you’re like, ‘Oh, Dang!
 That’s a good deal!
 I can feed the 5th battalion with that!
 Word.’
 And so you buy it and stick in the fridge and some days go by.
-You open the refridgerator door several times a day and those pork chops stare at you.
+You open the refrigerator door several times a day and those pork chops stare at you.
 And then, they start editorializing.
-“You know we are going to go bad soon, right?’
+‘You know we are going to go bad soon, right?’
 ‘SLAM!’
 The next day … ‘You know you didn’t save any money if you just end up throwing us away, right?’
 ‘Huff!
-SLAM’
+SLAM!’

 Ingredients